wwwjfy/blog/_posts/2011-11-01-alfred-extensions-sleep-display.markdown

 ~~What I hope is Alfred 1.0 to support Global Hotkeys for extensions.~~

 Oh, forgot to say, [Download it here](http://wwwjfy.net/tools/SleepDisplay.alfredextension).

+**Update** I've seen some searches for a version for Alfred 2 directed here, so [here is the one](http://wwwjfy.net/tools/SleepDisplay.alfredworkflow).

 PS, [PadLock](http://itunes.apple.com/us/app/padlock/id415667090?mt=12) is another app doing the same thing costing $2.99.
 The other feature of the app is to give you the buffer to cancel the lock operation, useful also.